-By Year 13, career and work discussions should be in there final stages.
+By Year 13, career and work discussions should be in their final stages.
 Students should be making plans for tertiary study, a gap year or the world of work.
 Information gathering continues in association with careers staff.
 Attendance at university information days is mandatory for those choosing this option on graduation from St Paul’s.

 Students are introduced to the process of scholarship applications and made aware of the scholarship options available to them.
 Students are also encouraged and supported to actively pursue scholarships and meet closing deadlines.
 Halls of residence and university applications are monitored to ensure that students are placed into their course, and accommodation of choice, in a timely manner.